vcfvct/aws-exam/README.md

 ## Cloudwatch
 * basic metric every 5 min, and detailed metrics every 1 min.
 NOTE: no detail support for service other than `RDS/EC2/ASG/ELB/R53`, and ASG is detail by default
 * basic ec2 monitoring: cpu, disk, status, network.
 Memory usage is customise metrics.
-* system status check is for Host(phiscal), to fix, start and stop the instance so it runs in a new physical host.  and Instance status check is for VM, to fix, reboot/modify OS. .
+* system status check is for Host(phiscal), to fix, start and stop the instance so it runs in a new physical host.
+And Instance status check is for VM, to fix, reboot/modify OS. .
 * cloudwatch file can store logs up to 15 month.
 * EBS Volume status check, warning(degraded but still functioning), impaired(stalled/Not Available).
-* elasticCache, eviction monitoring(redis can only scale out, memcached can out/up). concurrency monitoring
+* elasticCache, eviction monitoring(redis can only scale out, memcached can out/up).
+Concurrency monitoring
 * `mon-disable-alarm-actions` to disable all actions for the specific alarms. `mon-set-alarm-state` command to temporarily changes the alarm state of the specified alarm, `ALARM, OK or INSUFFICIENT_DATA`.
 * when sending data to metrics, if no data in some period, it is still recommended to send `0` instead of no value to monitor the health of the application
 * use `statistic-values` parameter for **put-metric-data** when sending aggregate data.
 8KB for HTTP GET requests and 40KB for HTTP POST requests